spekka/spekka/spekka-docs/src/main/paradox/context/index.md

 `FlowWithExtendedContext` guarantees have been respected.
 Failure to do so may result in stream deadlock and/or errors at run-time.
 @@@

-The final feature offered by the library is the partitioning support for `FlowWithExtendedContext`.
+The last feature offered by the library is the partitioning support for `FlowWithExtendedContext`.
 The goal is to enable a boilerplate free, type safe and dynamic definition of partition trees with support for both unicast and multicast routing strategies.